 In summary, healthcare providers should strongly consider employing interventions to avoid unnecessary catheter placement (such as catheter placement restrictions) and to prompt removal of unnecessary catheters by reminders and stop orders, with special consideration for nurse-initiated removal protocols.
 The strength of the evidence is moderate to high.
-These interventions appear to be low cost, low risk, effective and sustainable strategies to address a common hospital-acquired infection in the USA, with some unique but not impossible challenges for implementation.
+These interventions appear to be low cost, low risk, effective and sustainable 20 24 62 strategies to address a common hospital-acquired infection in the USA, with some unique but not impossible challenges for implementation.
 Moreover, UTIs are increasingly caused by multidrug-resistant organisms (MDROs) including strains that are resistant to all available therapeutic agents; preventing CAUTI may help patients avoid MDRO infection.

 Identifying and supporting an appropriate 'champion' who is influential among staff can be crucial to help overcome resistance to change behaviour regarding catheter use and facilitate the adoption of preventive strategies.
 Monitoring and providing feedback of catheter use and CAUTI rates is important in the implementation and continued use of CAUTI preventive strategies.
 Furthermore, reducing indwelling catheter use addresses the non-infectious complications of urinary catheter use such as catheter-related patient discomfort and immobility.
 Unfortunately, hospitals' surveys have repeatedly demonstrated low and only slowly improving adoption of CAUTI preventive strategies, such as reminders, stop orders and condom catheters compared to higher rates of adoption of antimicrobial urinary catheters in non-federal hospitals.
-Yet, the negative results of a recent randomised controlled trial on the effectiveness of antimicrobial urinary catheters is expected to translate into reduced use of these catheters.
+Experimentals of the effectiveness of antimicrobial urinary catheters of antimicrobial urinary catheters of translate into reduced use of these catheters.